 Review these typical interview questions and think about how you would answer them.
-Read the questions listed; you will also find some strategy suggestions with it.
+Read the questions listed; you will also find some strategy suggestions with them.

 1. Tell me about yourself: